crysclitheroe/Splinter/README.md

 ### Contact

-I have so much to learn :) so feel free to email me if you have any questions, comments, concerns and/or suggestions about the code.
+I have much to learn, so feel free to email me if you have any questions, comments, concerns and/or suggestions about the code.

 Crys